mesaprotector/kittylauncher/README.md

 # kittylauncher
 Use terminal emulator as basic application launcher

-Just launches a small terminal window with "kitty-launch" prefilled (using xdotool; if I ever migrate to Wayland I'll switch to using a systemd service with entr + ttyecho, the same as my other project sudo-comment).
+Just launches a small terminal window with "kitty-launch" prefilled.
+It can use either xdotool for this, or a systemd service with entr and ttyecho; the latter has some minor overhead, but is Wayland-friendly and slightly faster; you can choose which according to preference.
 I didn't like the desktop-entry paradigm for launching applications, and I've always done it from the terminal, but with the result of some annoying STDOUT spam and SIGHUP behavior.

 The kitty-launch function parses a set number of arguments according to the config file, basically allowing you to have separate aliases from what is in